Rationality of an $S_6$-invariant quartic $3$-fold: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:main}}

 \refstepcounter{equation}

-We retain the notation and results of Section~\ref{section:class}.
-Consider some $G$-extremal contraction $\psi: Y \map Z$.
+We retain the notation of Section~\ref{section:class}.
+Consider some $K_Y$-negative $G$-extremal contraction $\psi: Y \map Z$.
 Let us assume for a moment that $\psi$ is birational with exceptional locus $E$.
 Recall that $E$ is a union of (generically) ruled surfaces $E_i$ contracted by $\psi$ onto some curves (see Proposition~\ref{theorem:psi-bir}).